cloudfoundry-incubator/diego-ci/README.md

 ```

 From here, follow the documentation on [deploying a Cloud Foundry with BOSH](http://docs.cloudfoundry.org/deploying/common/deploy.html).
 Note that the deployment
 can take up to 30 minutes.
+Be patient; it's worth it.

 ### Deploying Diego